chirlu/sox/msvc10/Readme.txt

 ladspa, and pulseaudio.
 LAME (libmp3lame.dll or lame_enc.dll), MAD (libmad.dll
 or cygmad-0.dll), libsndfile (libsndfile-1.dll), and AMR support (libamrnb-3.dll, libamrwb-3.dll) are loaded at runtime if they are available.
-OpenMP support is available only if using Visual Studio Professional or higher - it is not available if you build SoX via Visual Studio 2010 Express or via the Microsoft Windows SDK.

 How to build: